Coming to Law School with a Partner

 This has looked like participating in the vibrant arts and textile community with lessons and events organized by Make it Sew and the art galleries downtown.

-Lastly, this has looked like truly getting to know my farmers and being able to buy food directly from them---Seasons Yield bread barn days, cycling farm to farm on the North Rockbridge Trail, weekly shops at the farmers market, getting to know the butcher and owners of Cattleman's, and tasting wine and beer at Washington Purveyors every Friday.
+Lastly, this has looked like truly getting to know my farmers and being able to buy food directly from them---Seasons Yield bread barn days, cycling farm to farm on the North Rockbridge Trail, weekly shops at the farmers market, getting to know the butcher and owners of Cattleman's, and tasting wine and beer at Main Street Purveyors every Friday.

 This community truly gives back ten-fold to what you put into it."